 COR - Green Building in Miami

-A new 400-foot cheese grater is due to be up in the Miami Design District!
+A new 400-foot cheese grater is proposed for the Miami Design District!

 Designed by Miami-OPPENheim architecture + design, it will add an interesting icon in Miami’s skyline.
 The key merit of $40-million, 25-storey building is the emphasis on the “green” factors: